-- 55. If a student dies before completing the assessment leading to an award, the Senate may upon the recommendation of the Board of Examiners confer an aegrotat degree, diploma or certificate.
+- 56. If a student dies before completing the assessment leading to an award, the Senate may upon the recommendation of the Board of Examiners confer a posthumous aegrotat degree, diploma or certificate.
 A posthumous aegrotat degree may be awarded with honours but the student shall not be placed in a class or division.
-A posthumous aegrotat award shall not be made with merit or distinction. - 56.
-Applications for the posthumous conferral of an aegrotat award must be made in writing to the Registrar and Secretary by the student's Head of School.
+A posthumous aegrotat award shall not be made with merit or distinction. - 57.
+Applications for the posthumous conferral of an aegrotat award must be made in writing to the Registrar by the student's Head of School.
 The permission of the student's family or next of kin must be obtained.
-Applications must be received before the meeting of the Board of Examiners. - 57.
+Applications must be received before the meeting of the Board of Examiners. - 58.
 The Board of Examiners should recommend a posthumous aegrotat award only where members are satisfied that there is evidence that the student has demonstrated the same level of knowledge, skill and understanding that would under normal circumstances be required for the conferral of the award.
-It would be expected, therefore, that the applicant will have completed a substantial proportion of his or her final year of study.
-Candidates for postgraduate degrees may not be exempted from completing a thesis or dissertation.
+It would normally be expected, therefore, that the applicant will have completed a substantial proportion of his or her final year of study.